sindresorhus/find-up/readme.md

 Returns a `Promise` for either the first filepath found (by respecting the order) or `null` if none could be found.

 ### findUp.sync(filename, [options])
+### findUp.sync(matcher, [options])

 Returns a filepath or `null`.

 ### findUp.sync([filenameA, filenameB], [options])

-Returns the first filepath found (by respecting the order) or `null`.
+Returns the first filepath found (by respecting the order) or `null` if none could be found.

 #### filename

+Type: `string`

+Filename of the file to find.

+#### matcher

-Type: `string` `Function`
+Type: `Function`

-Filename of the file to find, or a custom matcher function to be called with each directory until it returns a filepath to stop the search or the root directory has been reached and nothing was found.
-When using a matcher function, if you want to check whether a file exists, use [`fs.access()`](https://nodejs.org/api/fs.html#fs_fs_access_path_mode_callback) - this is done automatically when `filename` is a string.
+A function that will be called with each directory until it returns a filepath to stop the search or the root directory has been reached and nothing was found.
+Useful if you want to match files with a certain pattern, set of permissions, or other advanced use cases.

-When using async mode, `filename` may optionally be an `async` function or return a `Promise` for the filepath.
+When using async mode, `matcher` may optionally be an `async` function or return a `Promise` for the filepath.

 #### options